DynoCC/Dyno-Custom-Commands/Fun Commands/Mini-Games/readme.md

  - An `Infected` user can then infect other users with `?infect [user]`.
 Note the commands sends a Direct Message to the 'victim', notifying them that they have been infected.
  - `Infected` can use `?cure` to cure themselves. *This command has a 1/2 chance to mute the user, as a 'side effect'.*
  - `?treat` is a command limited to moderators, which moves all players to the `Uninfected` Role and removes the `Infected` Role.

+## Roulette

+This command will be added in soon!